-The Hague Court of Appeal issued a decision today upholding the lower court decision finding that the Netherlands is breaching its duty of care by “failing to pursue a more ambitious reduction” of greenhouse gas emissions and agreed with the lower court’s finding that the State should reduce its emissions by at least 25% by the end of 2020.
+On appeal, the Hague Court of Appeals upheld the District Court’s decision that the Netherlands is breaching its duty of care by “failing to pursue a more ambitious reduction” of greenhouse gas emissions, and agreed with the lower court’s finding that the State should reduce its emissions by at least 25% by the end of 2020.
+Para.
+76.